Library and Resource Centre

 10 ways that libraries power high performance schools

-The Australian Library and Information Association (ALIA) has recently released a document that explains the importance of school libraries, and the services they provide.
+The Australian Library and Information Association (ALIA) has released a document that explains the importance of school libraries, and the services they provide.
 The role of the school library has increasing significance in today’s world of information overload.
 You can read more here.

 Premiers’ Reading Challenge (PRC)